Blosc/bloscpack/README.rst

 powerful machines.
 The last chunk always contains the remainder and has thus size either equal too or less than the rest of the chunks.

-Bloscpack adds an 16 byte header to a compressed file, which consists of a 4 byte magic string, ``blpk``, a single byte little-endian unsigned integer which designates the file format version, three reserved bytes and lastly an 8 byte little-endian signed integer encoding how many chunks there are.
-The value of ``-1`` is reserved for designating files that have been created without initial knowledge of the number of chunks, for example in a streaming scenario.
-In terms overhead, this means that for a given file Bloscpack will add a total of 16 bytes for itself and 16 bytes for each chunk compressed by Blosc.
-See also: the docstring of ``create_bloscpack_header()``.

 Effectively, storing the number of chunks as a signed 8 byte integer, limits the number of chunks to ``2**63-1 = 9223372036854775807``, but this should not be relevant in practice, since, even with the moderate default value of ``1MB``